JustBeYou/ctfs/google2018quals/re-android.md

     invoke-virtual {p0}, Lcom/google/ctf/shallweplayagame/GameActivity;->m()V
     ...
 ```
-We could use the winning counter for the loop too, but I prefered to have my own variable for that.
-Now, let's build the APK:
+We could use the winning counter for our loop too, but I prefered to have my own variable for that.
+Now, save the file and let's build the APK:
 ```bash
 [littlewho@sweetHome google2018quals]$ apktool b app_opcodes -o hacked.apk
 I: Using Apktool 2.3.3